-Currently, I am interested in further study of neurocognitive correlates of memory and language in both healthy and pathological aging, aiming to find biomarkers that allow us to have a better understanding of the mechanisms associated with aging and neurodegenerative diseases.
+Currently, my research interest are focused on the study of neurocognitive correlates of congitive decline and frailty syndrome, aiming to find biomarkers that allow us to have a better understanding of the mechanisms associated with aging and neurodegenerative diseases.
 Specifically, my main interest is find neurophysiological indexes, through neuroimaging and electrophysiological techniques, related to the processing of faces in healthy aging, Mild Cognitive Impairment and Alzheimer’s disease.

 According to my research interests, and my expertise, I am also interested in the field of intervention and rehabilitation for people with brain injury and neurodegenerative diseases.

-More specifically I am interested in the field of stimulation in older people, either for preventing the cognitive decline in healthy older people or rehabilitation in people with disorders.
-In this sense, in the last two years I have been working very closely in this field from several perspectives: cognitive stimulation through neuropsychological intervention and multisensory stimulation in Snoezelen environments.
+More specifically I am interested in the field of computerized cognitive training in older people, either for preventing the cognitive decline in healthy older people or rehabilitation in people with disorders.
+In this sense, in the last three years I have been working very closely in this field as part of my postdoctoral project.

 Another one of my areas of interest is the intervention on caregivers of people with dementia.
 I have participated in several projects in this area, from classic psychological intervention (psychotherapy) to creating psychoeducational platforms.